Ana Lily Amirpour: Mona Lisa and the Blood Moon (2021)

 Amirpour's third feature film is Mona Lisa and the Blood Moon, starring Jun Jong-seo and Kate Hudson.
 The movie is described as "a mind-bending adventure set in the humid, neon-lit streets of New Orleans.
 Inspired by adventure films of the 1980s and '90s, the film follows a young girl with special abilities.
-After escaping from an asylum, she enters back into the chaotic reality around her, making unexpected allies along the way."
+After escaping from an asylum, she returns to the chaotic reality around her, making unexpected allies along the way."
 It was filmed in New Orleans in summer 2019 and was produced by John Lesher.
-It had its world premiere at the 78th Venice International Film Festival on September 5, 2021 and was released in the United States on September 30, 2022, by Saban Films.
+It had its world premiere at the 78th Venice International Film Festival on September 5, 2021, and was released in the United States on September 30, 2022, by Saban Films.

-Cliffhanger (TBA)
+Cliffhanger (2026)

-In May 2019, Amirpour announced that she will direct a female-led reboot of the 1993 film Cliffhanger.
-Jason Momoa has signed on to be a principal actor.
+In May 2019, Amirpour announced that she would have directed a female-led reboot of the 1993 film Cliffhanger.
+Jason Momoa was a principal actor.
+But by May 2023, it was officially reported that the reboot will be redeveloped as a legacy-sequel instead.
+Ric Roman Waugh replaced Amirpour as director and Sylvester Stallone returned to reprise his role from the original, in addition to taking on a role as producer.
+The sequel will have a presence at Cannes, where distributing studios will be decided.
 No release date has been set.

+As of May 2023, Amirpour was no longer attached to the project.

+Basketful of Heads (TBA)

+In February 2025, it was announced that Amirpour will write and direct a movie based on the comic book series Basketful of Heads.
+Natasha Lyonne will star and produce.